arpipatel-ap/PantryPal/README.md

 # Downloading the project

-Fork and clone this repo
+Fork and clone this repo for download code in your system

 ## Final Products